 If such requests are upheld, it means that any collected data cannot be used.
 In some instances, processing may be restricted for a certain period, after which the data can be used.

 As can be expected, not every organization that operates within the EU must comply with GDPR.
 Such exemptions are outlined in Articles 85 and 91, although member states may apply for specific exemptions (see Article 23).

 GDPR sets out to protect personal data, although doing so may mean contravening other GDPR rules.
 If an individual poses a threat to the rights and freedoms of others, it is often the case their data is no longer protected under GDPR in the same way as data of other citizens.

 Examples of when personal data may no longer be treated as such include:

 Conversely, member states may wish to apply extra safeguards to citizens’ data.
 Regardless of these extra measures, all GDPR requirements must be met.

 The protection of personal data is a value that is shared around the globe.
 109 of the world’s 195 countries have implemented some form of data protection law into their national legislation.
 Privacy is considered to be a fundamental aspect of the right to human dignity.
 Though organizations also have some right to privacy, it does not prevail over an individual’s right.

 Privacy laws are highly variable.
 What is legal in one country may not be legal in another.
+The closest equivalent in the United States are the HIPAA laws related to healthcare information.
 Additionally, data can be transmitted all around the world, which raises issues about how information can – and should be – protected.
 Does it depend on the country where data are currently being held, or the individual’s home country?
 When it comes to GDPR, data must be protected in line with EU standards for all of its citizens, regardless of where the data are located.